tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 The `SignedStart` and `SignedExpiry` fields must be expressed as UTC times and must adhere to a valid ISO 8601 format.
 Supported ISO 8601 formats include the following:

 - YYYY-MM-DD
 - YYYY-MM-DDThh:mmTZD
 - YYYY-MM-DDThh:mm:ssTZD

 For the date portion of these formats, YYYY is a four-digit year representation, MM is a two-digit month representation, and DD is a two-digit day representation.
 For the time portion, hh is the hour representation in 24-hour notation, mm is the two-digit minute representation, and ss is the two-digit second representation.
 A time designator T separates the date and time portions of the string, while a time zone designator TZD specifies the UTC time zone.

+For more information about supported UTC formats, see [Formatting DateTime values](formatting-datetime-values.md).

 ### Constructing the signature string